Monster Girl Doctor

 Monster Girl Doctor (モンスター娘のお医者さん, Monsutā Musume no Oisha-san), also known as Doctor for Monster Girls, is a Japanese light novel series written by Yoshino Origuchi and illustrated by Z-Ton.
 Shueisha published ten volumes of the series under their Dash X Bunko imprint.
 Seven Seas Entertainment has licensed the light novel series in English for North America.
-A manga adaptation by Tetsumaki Tomasu began serialization online in Tokuma Shoten's Comic Ryū Web magazine in February 2018.
-A second manga adaptation titled Monster Girl Doctor 0 began serialization in Shueisha's Suiyōbi wa Mattari Dash X Comic in July 2020.
+A manga adaptation by Tetsumaki Tomasu was serialized online in Tokuma Shoten's Comic Ryū Web magazine from February 2018 to December 2019.
+A second manga adaptation titled Monster Girl Doctor 0 was serialized in Shueisha's Dash X Comic from July 2020 to April 2021.
 An anime television series adaptation by Arvo Animation aired from July to September 2020.

 Premise

 Taking place after a long war between humans and monsters ended, the story focuses on the human Dr. Glenn Litbeit and his lamia assistant, Saphentite "Sapphee" Neikes, as they run a clinic in the city of Lindworm, which is home to many species of monsters living alongside humans.